 This concept of the electric field being zero inside of a closed conducting surface was first demonstrated by Michael Faraday, a 19th century physicist who promoted the field theory of electricity.
 Faraday constructed a room within a room, covering the inner room with a metal foil.
 He sat inside the inner room with an electroscope and charged the surfaces of the outer and inner room using an electrostatic generator.
 While sparks were seen flying between the walls of the two rooms, there was no detection of an electric field within the inner room.
 The excess charge on the walls of the inner room resided entirely upon the outer surface of the room.
 Today, this demonstration is often repeated in physics demonstration shows at museums and universities.

 The inner room with the conducting frame that protected Faraday from the static charge is now referred to as a Faraday's cage.
 The cage serves to shield whomever and whatever is on the inside from the influence of electric fields.
-Any closed, conducting surface can serve as a Faraday's cage, shielding whatever it surrounds from the potentially damaging affects of electric fields.
+Any closed, conducting surface can serve as a Faraday's cage, shielding whatever it surrounds from the potentially damaging effects of electric fields.
 This principle of shielding is commonly utilized today as we protect delicate electrical equipment by enclosing them in metal cases.
-Even delicate computer chips and other components are shipped inside of conducting plastic packaging that shields the chips from potentially damaging affects of electric fields.
+Even delicate computer chips and other components are shipped inside of conducting plastic packaging that shields the chips from potentially damaging effects of electric fields.
 This is one more example of "Physics for Better Living."

 Electric Fields are Perpendicular to Charged Surfaces